wix-incubator/react-templates/README.md

     };
 });
 ```
-*Note: within the special **"rt-"** directives, simple strings don't make sense, as all those directives apply on some execution context.
-Therefore, in these directives, there won't be a need to add the {} to identify execution context*
+*Note*: within the special **"rt-"** directives (see below), simple strings don't make sense, as all these directives are used for specifying execution instructions.
+Therefore, in these directives, you should not use {}

 ## rt-if
 This gives you the ability to add conditions to a sub-tree of html.
 If the condition is evaluated to true, the subree will be returned, otherwise, it will not be calculated.
 It is implemented by a trinary expression